Qloozen/Qloozen/README.md

 ## :page_facing_up: What I'm up to

   ### :dart: In the near future I plan to..
-    * Learning more about Flutter/ React Native
+    * Learn more about iOS development
-    * Learning more about Docker
+    * Learn more about Docker
     * Creating a personal website in React

   ### :pencil2: Currently working on..
     * BRESS TournamentPlanner
-    * Learning React
+    * Learning React Native
-    * Financial Manager (personal project)

 <br />